sidristij/dotnetbook/book/en/ReferenceTypesVsValueTypes.md

 int y = 6;
 ```

-Both examples are identical in terms of their data location in memory because the value of the structure is the entire structure.
-In other words, the memory allocated for it is identical to the memory allocated for its fields (as if these fields were not wrapped by the structure syntax).
+Both examples are identical in terms of their data location in memory since the value of a structure is an entire structure.
+In other words, the memory allocated for a structure is identical to the memory allocated for its fields (as if these fields were not wrapped by the structure syntax).

-The next examples are also identical in terms of the elements’ location in memory since the structure takes place where it is defined among other class fields:
+The next examples are also identical in terms of the elements’ location in memory as the structure takes place where it is defined among other class fields:

 ```csharp
 // Variant 1